FederatedAI/FATE/doc/api/session_api.md

 get_data_table(name, namespace)
 ```

-return table with given name and namespace.
+Returns the table with given name and namespace.

 **Parameters:**